KhadijaMehmood05/CloudExify-Java-project2-KhadijaMehmood/README.md

 ### Steps

-1. Clone or download this repository.
+1. Download or clone this repository.

 2. Open the project in your Java IDE.

-3. Run the `Main.java` file.
+3. Build and compile the project.

-4. The Library Book Manager application will start.
+4. Run the application.